thomasloven/hass-browser_mod/README.md

 The optional parameter `large: true` will make the popup wider.
 The optional parameter `style:` will apply CSS style options to the popup.
+The optional parameter `hide_header: true` will hide the header bar and close button.
 The optional parameter `auto_close: true` will make the popup close automatically when the mouse is moved or a key is pressed on the keyboard.
 This also removes the header bar.
 The optional parameter `time:` (only useable if `auto_close: true` is also set) will turn the popup into a "screensaver".
 See the `blackout` command below.